Akhil-chaudhary/tipcalculator/README.md

 # Frontend Mentor - Tip calculator app solution

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+This is a solution to the [Tip calculator app challenge on Hacknovate3.0

 ## Overview